-Explore Havana in a Guided Taxi Tour of the City
+Explore Havana with a Guided Taxi Tour

 Our Havana taxi tour is the complete package.
 You get to explore areas of the city which most foreigners do not even know existed.
 The goal of our Havana taxi tour is to give tourists a well rounded image of what Havana and the surrounding suburbs are really like.